 - 1. High School Varsity eligibility is grades 7th-12th. - 2.
 No high school student is eligible if his/her 19th birthday comes before August 1 of the current school year. - 3.
 Middle school athletes may not turn 15 before October 15.
 Middle school athletes who miss the age deadline may participate on a high school team. - 4.
 Organized practice start dates: - a.
-Fall Monday of the week containing August 1 - b.
+Fall August 1 - b.
 Winter Monday of the week containing November 1 - c.
-Spring Third Monday in February (NCISAA has ability to move to second Monday if deemed necessary)
+Spring Second Monday in February (NCISAA has ability to move to third Monday if deemed necessary)